lewisjones37/afan-valley-fitness/README.md

 </details>
 - NOTE: Altough this is showing an error.
 I have checked and it appears to be a mistake on the validation website's part.
 I have the same script in every other page but only this shows up.
-Therefor I am unable to remove the error.
+I am unable to remove the error.

 <details><summary>Gallery</summary>
 <img src="docs/facilities-validation.jpg">